 Software are not developed in one go; you find numerous bugs, fix them, retest them, close them – before you can handover the product to the client or end users.
-This process requires good organization and management of issues to assure development of a bug free product.
+This process requires good organization and defect management to assure development of a bug free product.

 Time is money; you will be more willing to select a defect tracking tool which has intuitive user interface and provides a faster method of bug reporting.
 It shall also contain standard bug reporting features of taking snapshot, adding details, assigning it to a developer and set priority level to it.

-The chosen defect tracking tool shall be customizable and powerful enough to integrate with other popular issue tracking software and code repositories, if needed.
+The chosen defect tracking tool shall be customizable and powerful enough to integrate with other popular defect tracking software and code repositories, if needed.

-We have thoroughly researched over the various bug tracking tools that are available in the market and shortlisted the following top defect tracking tools which make testers’ live easier.
+We have thoroughly researched over the various defect tracking tools that are available in the market and shortlisted some best tools.

 ReQtest is a complete test management solution.
 This software has intuitive and user friendly interface especially designed to be used by both, the technical and the non-technical persons.